dimmy2000/brain-games/README.md

 ### Usage

 After installation, you can play games with the following commands:
-- `brain-even` - guess if the number is even
+- `brain-even` - guess if the given number is even
 - `brain-calc` - guess the result of a mathematical expression
 - `brain-gcd` - guess the greater common divisor of two numbers
 - `brain-progression` - guess missing number in arithmetic progression
+- `brain-prime` - guess if the given number is prime
 ---
 #### brain-even example